 You betcha.
 In fact, my vegan Borscht with beans and cabbage is the only recipe you need.

-Believe me if I say I tried countless of Borsch recipes and I made many of these recipes at home.
+Believe me, if I say I tried countless Borsch recipes and I made many of these recipes at home.

 But the version that I'm giving you today is my favorite.